MileHacker Logo

 Entertainment & Nightlife

-The Old capital of belize has a modest evening entertainment, mainly centered around a few venues.
+Belize City has a simple nightlife scene, mainly centered around a few venues.

 Live Music & Performances

 • Live Music Venues: Riverside Tavern sometimes hosts local bands, especially on weekends.
-Princess Casino frequently has live music.
-Bird's Isle may also have live music on weekends.
+Princess Casino often has live music.
+Bird's Isle may additionally have live music on weekends.

 • Stages AND Auditoriums: Bliss Hub for the Live Performance is the main venue for theater, dance, and musical performances.
 Check their schedule for local and international acts.